vlazzarini/aurora/examples/README.md

 ASCII output
 ---

-These examples write ASCII floats to stdout and can be built using
+These synthesis examples write ASCII floats to stdout and can be built using

 ```
 c++ -o example example.cpp - I../include -std=c++ 14